Selling a Trucking Company

 1. Freight Forwarding

-A freight forwarder is a firm specializing in the arrangement of cargo on behalf of shippers.
-In most cases, freight forwarders provide a variety of transportation, logistics, storage, and trucking services, including Ocean or air freight transportation.
-Inland transportation from the origin and/or to the destination.
+A freight forwarder is a firm that specializes in arranging cargo on behalf of shippers.
+In most cases, freight forwarders provide a variety of transportation, logistics, storage, and trucking services, including Ocean or air freight transportation and inland transportation from the origin to the destination.

 2. Limo Business